 There are seven Federally-listed species and 2 candidate species that could be found at Belton Lake based on information from USFWS Information for Planning and Consultation (IPaC) website (Consultation Code: 02ETAU00-2018-SLI-0648) (USFWS 2018).
 A list of these species is presented in Table 3-2.
 No Critical Habitat has been designated within or near Belton Lake.
-The species identified as Threatened, Endangered or Candidate Species by TPWD that are not federally listed are included in Appendix C of the 2018 Master Plan.
+The species identified as Threatened, Endangered or Candidate Species by TPWD, as well as all federally listed species by the USFWS are included in Appendix D of the 2018 Master Plan.